edevost/foxmask/README.md

 ### Configuration

 Before using FoxMask, a final configuration step is necessary.
-Make sure you have open and close FoxMask Box at least once.
+Make sure you have opened and closed FoxMask Box at least once.

 1. **Shared folder**

-The idea is to authorize the repository clone on the host OS (your computer) to be directly accessible on the guest OS (FoxMask Box).
+The idea is to authorize the repository clone on the host OS (your computer) to be directly accessible by the guest OS (FoxMask Box).
 This is very useful to put images to be analyzed.

 Open VirtualBox and access to the FoxMask Box settings (`Screenshot #2`).